The 3 Essential Single-Edged Japanese Knives Every Chef Should Own

 Shop Deba Knives

-3. Usuba Knife: The Best Knife for Precise Vegetable Cuts
+3. Usuba: Built for Precise Vegetable Cuts

-Usuba knife for vegetables and garnishes
+Usuba knife for vegetable prep

 • Blade Length: 165mm–210mm

-• Blade Profile: Tall and flat for straight cuts
+• Blade Profile: Tall and flat, for straight cuts

 • Best for: Slicing, peeling, and fine vegetable work

-• Ideal for: Vegetable prep and garnishes
+• Suited to: Vegetable prep and garnish work

 Shop Usuba Knives

-Which Knife Should You Start With?
+Which One Should You Start With?

 Browse All Japanese Knives